annleefores/cruddur/journal/week1.md

 - Go to `pages/` and create `NotificationsFeedPage.js` file and add this content -> [NotificationsFeedPage.js](media/week1/code/template.NotificationsFeedPage.js)

 - Can create `NotificationsFeedPage.css` in the same folder if you need to add styling
-- Launch frontend, sign in and go to notifications
+- Launch frontend, sign in and select notifications

 ![notification-page](media/week1/notification-page-min.png)